Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Functions/Function_List_Data.md

 # VBA Serial Port Functions
-## send, receive and check for data
+## send, receive, wait and check for data

 First parameter (1) is a Valid[^1] and Started COM Port number on host PC.